 - Wag: ~40% provider fee (highest cost).
 Providers keep ~60%.
 On-demand walks, insurance included, GPS tracking standard

-- TrustedHousesitters: Annual membership ($129–$259).
-Basic and Standard members pay a $12 per-booking fee; Premium members have no booking fees, but no insurance or background checks
+- TrustedHousesitters: Annual membership model.
+Basic and Standard members may pay a $12 per-booking fee; Premium members have no booking fees, but this is still a home-exchange model rather than paid local dog walking.

 - Tails: Matches your dog to a provider based on breed, energy, and personality — you see exactly why they're the right fit before you book.
 Every provider is interview-vetted for real handling skills, not just background-checked.
 Free meet & greet included.
 15% total fees (10% provider + 5% parent), Chicago-focused